Isidor Rabi: Military matters

 So it didn't seem to me the sort of thing that called for this kind of proceeding... against a man who has accomplished what Dr. Oppenheimer has accomplished.
 There is a real positive record...
 We have an A-bomb and a whole series of it, and we have a whole series of super bombs, and what more do you want, mermaids?

 Rabi was appointed a member of the Science Advisory Committee (SAC) of the Office of Defense Mobilization in 1952, serving as its chairman from 1956 to 1957.
 This coincided with the Sputnik crisis.
 President Dwight Eisenhower met with the SAC on October 15, 1957, to seek advice on possible US responses to the Soviet satellite success.
 Rabi, who knew Eisenhower from the latter's time as president of Columbia, was the first to speak, and put forward a series of proposals, one of which was to strengthen the committee so it could provide the President with timely advice.
 This was done, and the SAC became the President's Science Advisory Committee a few weeks later.
 He also became Eisenhower's Science Advisor.
 In 1956 Rabi attended the Project Nobska anti-submarine warfare conference, where discussion ranged from oceanography to nuclear weapons.
-He served as the US Representative to the NATO Science Committee at the time that the term "software engineering" was coined.
+He served as the U.S. representative to the NATO Science Committee at the time that the term "software engineering" was coined.
 While serving in that capacity, he bemoaned the fact that many large software projects were delayed.
 This prompted discussions that led to the formation of a study group that organized the first conference on software engineering.